MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 > [!NOTE]
 > Configuring private links for Azure Arc-enabled Kubernetes clusters is supported starting from version 1.3.0 of the `connectedk8s` CLI extension, but requires Azure CLI version greater than 2.3.0.
 If you use a version greater than 1.3.0 for the `connectedk8s` CLI extension, we have introduced validations to check and successfully connect the cluster to Azure Arc only if you're running Azure CLI version greater than 2.3.0.

-You can configure private links for an existing Azure Arc-enabled Kubernetes cluster or when onboarding a Kubernetes cluster to Azure Arc for the first time using the command below:
+You can configure private links for an existing Azure Arc-enabled Kubernetes cluster or when onboarding a Kubernetes cluster to Azure Arc for the first time using the following command:

 ```azurecli
 az connectedk8s connect -g <resource-group-name> -n <connected-cluster-name> -l <location> --enable-private-link true --private-link-scope-resource-id <pls-arm-id>